oncoestimand/princ_strat_drug_dev/princ_strat_example.md

 # Purpose

 This document accompanies @bornkamp_20.
+The accompanying github repository is available [here](https://github.com/oncoestimand/princ_strat_drug_dev).
 It provides an implementation of different analysis methods for principal stratum estimands motivated by the principal ignorability assumption.
 In addition an idea for a sensitivity analysis is proposed.
 In this document we focus on a time-to-event endpoint as they are currently mostly performed (i.e., based on the Cox model).
 Some of the analyses presented here